What It Takes to Be a Product Management Coach with Lisa Mo Wagner

 It really depends.
 A product manager’s favorite answer to anything is “it depends.”
 What I’ve seen a lot is that these two roles get used interchangeably, but I’d say there’s not a big difference between the two.
 It’s up to what the companies like to call them.

-If I had to distinguish between the two, I’d take the same view as Melissa Perry, who’s an amazing product person.
+If I had to distinguish between the two, I’d take the same view as Melissa Perry, who’s a successful product person.
 She says that product management is the job, and then the product owner is the role on the team.
 I’ve also seen people call the product manager the person who does all the business stuff, and the product owner is the person who does all the technical stuff.

 What projects are you most proud of in your career?

-One thing I worked on that was really cool was an eCommerce flow for mobile phones.
+One thing I worked on that was really cool was an ecommerce flow for mobile phones.
 We had a stakeholder group that was a bit uncomfortable with all these new ways of working, so I suggested some alternatives.

 I said, let’s do a design sprint, and they trusted us with a lot.
 We came up with this really cool prototype that we tested and created an MVP.
 We were able to release small iterations, and it was a great learning process to really deliver incremental value.